jototland/stackedit_workspace/statistikknotater/bayesian.md

 $$\text{where } t=\frac{|\bar Y|}{s/\sqrt{n}} \text{ and }\nu=n-1$$

+### The information paradox

+A normal prior on the normal distribution,

 ### Hypothesis testing for two independent means

 To test if two independent means are equal (or if the difference between them is a constant $a_0$, assume